- Find

 International Jazz Collections

-The International Jazz Collections (IJC) is the premiere jazz archive of the Pacific Northwest.
+The International Jazz Collections (IJC) is the premier jazz archive of the Pacific Northwest.
 Featuring the personal papers of the legendary Lionel Hampton and other great jazz artists and critics, the IJC enables research with primary historical sources.

 Maps